Google provide a URL to append your sitemap.xml URL to so you can easily “ping” them with changes you’ve made to your website.

 How to Ping Your Sitemap to Google

-Pinging a sitemap to inform them of updates or sitewide changes is easy, just paste your sitemap.xml URL above and press ping sitemap to inform Google of changes to your site.
+Pinging a sitemap to inform Google of updates or sitewide changes is easy, just paste your sitemap.xml URL above and press ping sitemap to inform the search engine of changes you have made to your site.

 Submitting your sitemap to search console can help Googlebot locate your sitemap easily, crawl frequently and quickly discover new URLs added to your website.